-Competitive benchmarking is the continuous process of comparing a company’s performance with that of their counterparts or competitors in the industry using a set collection of metrics.
-Using a competitive benchmarking analysis, not only can businesses get an organized overview of their company and how it performs on different levels, but they can also stay competitive.
+Competitive benchmarking is the continuous process of comparing a company’s performance with that of its counterparts or competitors in the industry using a set collection of metrics.
+Using competitive benchmarking analysis, not only can businesses get an organized overview of their company and how it performs on different levels, but they can also stay competitive.
 Benchmarking allows to easily spot when a competitor is doing well or beginning to struggle – both of which are prime times to evaluate the company’s own strategy and implement any changes wherever necessary.
 In today’s digital world, there is a myriad of data and methods available for competitive benchmarking analysis, however, what can be difficult is knowing where to start.
 If you are looking to build a robust competitive benchmarking framework for your business, here are five critical steps that you must follow:

 Set clear objectives

 Goals should be set based on what the company desires to achieve.
-Here, companies need to make smart decisions of their aim and goals.
+Here, companies need to make smart decisions about their aim and goals.
 It is impossible to benchmark against something that is not measurable.
 So, it must be ensured that the goals can be measured and expressed in numerical terms.
 This would act as a clear and accurate measure while evaluating the performance.

 Identify the data source